Your November Horoscope Is Here & It Will Be Emotionally Consuming

 AdvertisementADVERTISEMENT

 It’s giving: “If it doesn’t feel sacred, I don’t want it.”
-Honor that.
-Mercury Retrograde begins in Sagittarius on November 9, in your communication zone.
+Honour that.
+Mercury Retrograde begins in Sagittarius on November 10, in your communication zone.
 So watch what you say and how you say it, and also how you hear others.
 Miscommunications could spark easily, especially in text or over email.
-When Mercury retrogrades back into Scorpio on November 18, your money and self-worth come back into focus.
+When Mercury retrogrades back into Scorpio on November 19, your self worth and finances will come back into focus.
 If you’re negotiating rates, contracts, or even just trying to figure out your holiday budget, take your time.
 This retrograde is your chance to revise, not rush.
-Add in Jupiter Retrograde in Cancer starting on 11/11 — lighting up your career sector — and it’s clear: November is all about long-term alignment, not quick wins.
+Add in Jupiter Retrograde in Cancer starting on November 12 — lighting up your career sector — and it’s clear: November is all about long-term alignment, not quick wins.

-By Sagittarius Season (Nov 21), your voice gets stronger again.
+By Sagittarius Season (Nov 22), your voice gets stronger again.
 You’ll feel like sharing more, laughing more, connecting more.
-Saturn shifts direct in your daily routine sector on November 27, helping you get back on track with health, organization, or wellness habits that may have fallen off.
-Mercury shifts direct on the 29th, clearing mental fog.
-And on November 30, Venus enters Sagittarius, and you’re back in your social butterfly flow — radiant, expressive, and ready to flirt again.
+Saturn shifts direct in your daily routine sector on November 28, helping you get back on track with health, organisation, or wellness habits that may have fallen off.
+Mercury shifts direct on the 30th, clearing mental fog.
+And to close out the month, Venus will Sagittarius, and you’ll be back in your social butterfly flow — radiant, expressive, and ready to flirt again.
 You end the month remembering who you are: an artist, a lover, a light.
 Don’t forget what you’re worth.

-By Sagittarius Season (Nov 21), your voice gets stronger again.
+By Sagittarius Season (Nov 22), your voice gets stronger again.
 You’ll feel like sharing more, laughing more, connecting more.
-Saturn shifts direct in your daily routine sector on November 27, helping you get back on track with health, organization, or wellness habits that may have fallen off.
-Mercury shifts direct on the 29th, clearing mental fog.
-And on November 30, Venus enters Sagittarius, and you’re back in your social butterfly flow — radiant, expressive, and ready to flirt again.
+Saturn shifts direct in your daily routine sector on November 28, helping you get back on track with health, organisation, or wellness habits that may have fallen off.
+Mercury shifts direct on the 30th, clearing mental fog.
+And to close out the month, Venus will Sagittarius, and you’ll be back in your social butterfly flow — radiant, expressive, and ready to flirt again.
 You end the month remembering who you are: an artist, a lover, a light.
 Don’t forget what you’re worth.

 Scorpio Sun & Rising: